numpy/numpy/doc/source/reference/c-api/array.rst

     should be increased after the pointer is passed in, and the base member of the returned ndarray should point to the Python object that owns the data.
 This will ensure that the provided memory is not freed while the returned array is in existence.
-To free memory as soon as the ndarray is deallocated, set the OWNDATA flag on the returned ndarray.

 .. c:function:: PyObject* PyArray_SimpleNewFromDescr( \
         int nd, npy_int const* dims, PyArray_Descr* descr)